ys2542/Event-Search-and-Ticket-Recommendation/README.md

 ## Tech Stack
 * Front end: HTML/CSS/JavaScript
-* Back end: JAVA
+* Back end: JAVA8(Eclipse JEE)
-* Database: MYSQL/MongoDB
+* Database: MYSQL MongoDB
+* Java servlet: Apache Tomcat v9.0
+* Test: Apache JMeter

 ## Recommendation Algorithm(content-based)
 In this project, I recommend events based on categories that the user has favorited.
 By knowing the category of the item the user favorited, I recommend some events belong to this category nearby this user.
 Concrete steps are as follow. <br>